 Duration and Effective Date.
 The duration and effective date of sanctions shall be determined by the hearing panel.
 A sanction specified to extend over an academic semester means a semester within the academic year and does not include summer sessions.
 If a timely appeal is filed as provided in Appendix

-C, no sanction shall take effect until such time as the relevant appeal has been withdrawn or has been finally determined and a decision rendered by the University Hearings Board or, in applicable cases, by the Chancellor or his or her designee.
+C, no sanction shall take effect until such time as the relevant appeal has been withdrawn or has been finally determined and a decision rendered by the University Hearings Board or, in applicable cases, by the Chancellor or Chancellor’s designee.
 When, because of an appeal, a sanction of suspension or expulsion becomes effective during the middle or at the end of a semester or term, the student shall receive no credit for any courses undertaken or competed in the semester or term in which the judgment of the hearing panel was initially rendered.
 Students who have been expelled or suspended from the University are granted 96 hours from the time the sanction becomes effective to depart from the campus.
 Sanctions of record (expulsion, suspension, and probation) shall be entered on the student’s transcript by the Dean of Students following conclusion of any relevant appeals.

 Review.
 A student who is placed on definite or indefinite probation or suspension may be required to meet periodically with the Judicial Programs Officer.